treerachai/selfbot-6/docs/docs/commands.md

 Slots|Play a Slot Machine|`.slots [Bet]`

 ### Moderation

+These commands aid in the moderation and management of servers

 Command | Description | Usage
 ---------------- | --------------| -------
 Altcheck|Check when a user's account was created and when they joined the guild|`.altcheck [@member]`